enuesaa/httpcall-cli/README.md

 # node-cli-compare-httpcall
-Sample app to learn how to create cli with nodejs.
+Repository to learn how to create cli app with nodejs.

 For that purpose, this repository is monorepo.
 Each package uses different libraries and implements the same interface below.